opennms-forge/onms-k8s-poc/README.md

 * An `Ingress` to control TLS termination and provide access to all the components (using Nginx).
   We could manage certificates using LetsEncrypt via `cert-manager`.
   To integrate with Google Cloud DNS managed zones or Azure DNS, we need a wild-card entry.

+> **Please note that unless you build custom images for OpenNMS, the latest available versions of ALEC and the TSS Cortex Plugin (when enabled) as KAR files will be downloaded directly from Github every time the container starts, as those binaries are not part of the current Docker Image for OpenNMS.**

 ### External Dependencies